Chicago Blackhawks: Jerseys

-For the 2014 NHL Stadium Series, the Blackhawks wore a black uniform similar to the alternates they wore from 1996 to 2009, but the stripes around the waist are no longer straight, they are jagged around the sides in order to follow the shape of the bottom of the jersey.
+For the 2014 Stadium Series, the Blackhawks wore a black uniform similar to the alternates they wore from 1996 to 2009, but the stripes around the waist are no longer straight, they are jagged around the sides in order to follow the shape of the bottom of the jersey.
 Keeping with stripes, the ones on the arms simply stop halfway round; angled numbers are above these sleeve half-stripes.
 On one shoulder is the familiar "C" with crossed tomahawks logo and the Chicago 2014 Stadium Series logo on the other.
-Each 2014 NHL Stadium Series jerseys features chrome-treated logo designs inspired by the NHL shield.
+Each 2014 Stadium Series jerseys features chrome-treated logo designs inspired by the NHL shield.
 The chrome crest was developed using new technology that fuses print and embroidery and allows logos to be displayed as a high-resolution image incorporated into the crest.
 As a result, the design reduces the weight of the crest, creating in a lighter jersey.
 Numbering on the back of the jersey is enlarged and sleeve numbers are angled to improve visibility in outdoor venues.

-The team wore a uniform which was inspired by their 1957–58 jersey for the 2015 NHL Winter Classic.
+The team wore a uniform which was inspired by their 1957–58 jersey for the 2015 Winter Classic.
 This uniform is nearly identical to the road uniform that the Blackhawks currently wear.
 The main differences between this design and the current road design come in the form of the lace-up collar, the name/number block font (which is serifed), and the C-Tomahawk logo, which is mostly red, black, and white (with a tad bit of yellow) instead of being mostly red, yellow, green black and white.

-For the 2016 NHL Stadium Series, the Blackhawks wore a unique uniform for their game against the Minnesota Wild.
+For the 2016 Stadium Series, the Blackhawks wore a unique uniform for their game against the Minnesota Wild.
 This uniform is primarily white with black/red/black stripes on the sleeves and socks.
 The current logo is on the chest.
 Framed between the two black stripes and over the red stripe on the sleeve is the familiar "C" with crossed tomahawks.
 The collar of the uniform features two different colors.
 The four, six-pointed red stars from the Flag of Chicago is featured on the white portion of the collar, while the other side of the collar is black.
 Sleeve numbers have been shifted to the shoulders and enlarged.
 With the shoulders being black, the numbering is white.
 But, the numbering and lettering on the back is also enlarged and black in color.